corda/samples-kotlin/Solana/delivery-vs-payment/README.md

 1. Create and issue a Corda state using `CreateAndIssueStock`, a state will be used for 'Delivery' part in DvP.

-2. Initiate the DvP through `StockDvP`.
+2. Initiate the DvP through `SharesDvP`.
     DvP is initiated by the seller, who offers an asset for sale and communicates the price to the buyer.

     The buyer accepts the price and provides the Solana account details from which the payment will be made.